ronaldbosma/blog/content/blog/deploy-azure-workbook-and-app-insights-function/index.md

 output workbookId string = workbookId_resource.id
 ```

 The workbook definition is set through the `serializedData` property.
-As you can see it's one long string that contains the entire workbook definition.
+This is one long string that contains the entire workbook definition.
 Including hardcoded environment specific values, like the application insights resource id at the end of the string.

 To make it deployable to multiple environments, we can replace the hardcoded application insights id with the `workbookSourceId` parameter.
 See the example below.